rubyonjets/jets-docs/_docs/learn/job/review-project.md

 **Note**: The method name does not have to be `perform`, it can be anything.
 For Jobs, Jets will create a distinct Lambda function for each public method.

 The `rate` macro-like method tells Jets to create an Amazon EventBridge rule (formerly called CloudWatch Event Rules and Scheduled Expressions) that runs the `perform` method below it on a schedule.
-Basically, the `HardJob#perform` Lambda function will run every 10 hours.
+Basically, the `CoolEvent#perform` Lambda function will run every 10 hours.

 You can use [cron](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-cron-expressions.html) or [rate](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rate-expressions.html) expressions.
 Examples: